[under review] Anticipated HIV Stigma Among HIV Negative Men who have Sex with Men in China: A Cross-Sectional Study

 Findings: Associations between anticipated HIV stigma and HIV-related healthcare utilization has been established.
 However, little is known about the relationship between stigma and use of emerging technologies such as HIV self-testing and new sex seeking platforms.
 The purpose of this study was to examine correlates of anticipated HIV stigma among Chinese MSM not living with HIV.
 Our data suggest that HIV self-testing may attenuate anticipated HIV stigma among HIV-negative MSM in China.

 Under review for Journal of AIDS

 Transplantation or Rurality?
 Migration and HIV Risk among Chinese Men who have Sex with Men in the Urban Areas

-Findings: The widely used local/migrant categorization obscures important differences in HIV risk present between urban/rural subgroups among them.
+Findings: In this paper I try to examine the widely used local/migrant categorization, and argue that it obscures important differences in HIV risk present between urban/rural subgroups among them.
 Previous studies of HIV risks in Chinese “migrant” may have failed to consider the role of structural factors such as discrimination or barriers to healthcare when interpreting their findings of higher HIV prevalence in this population.
-Low ART uptake among rural transplant MSM in this study is particularly concerning and underscore the need for HIV-related interventions tailored for this group.

 Traditional, Complementary and Alternative Medical Cures for HIV: Rationale and Implications for HIV Cure Research